Volkswagen Golf GTE performance, top speed & engine

 |0-62mph||Top speed||Driven wheels||Power|

-Another familiar part of the GTE experience is that this drivetrain can be operated in a number of drive modes, calling on pure-electric running or combined hybrid power as required, as well as an option to reserve the battery's charge for later in a journey.
-If you've chosen the optional adaptive dampers you can also pick between varying levels of sporty intent from the car's chassis – we reckon Comfort mode strikes the best balance, however.
+Another familiar part of the GTE experience is that this drivetrain can be operated in a number of modes, running on pure-electric or combined hybrid power as required, or holding on to the battery's charge for later in a journey if needed.
+If you've chosen the optional adaptive dampers, you can also pick between varying levels of sporty intent from the car's chassis – we reckon Comfort mode strikes the best balance, however.

 Volkswagen Golf GTE 0-62mph, top speed and acceleration

-There's plenty of power on tap – especially with a fully charged battery at your disposal.
-The 0-62mph sprint takes 6.7 seconds in Sport mode and there's similarly urgent acceleration available whenever you need it provided you don't mind making the most of the slightly unrefined petrol engine, which can get noisy under hard throttle.
+There's plenty of power on tap in the Golf GTE – especially with a fully charged battery.
+The 0-62mph sprint takes 6.7 seconds in Sport mode and there's similarly urgent acceleration whenever you need it, provided you don't mind making the most of the slightly unrefined engine, which can get a bit noisy when pushed hard.

 In This Review

 - 1VerdictIt's a solid, efficient and desirable plug-in hybrid with hot-hatchback power, but the VW Golf GTE still has some flaws